arpitdon/cba-test/README.md

 target/surefire-reports/index.html

-Chrome execution reports can be found at -

-Firefox execution reports can be found at -
+Execution reports can be found in the repository under the name surefire-reports.zip